 What Customers Are Saying

-Overall, customers appreciated that this fertilizer spreader arrived ready to use.
-They also liked the ample coverage area that this spreader offered in a relatively lightweight package.
-Unfortunately, other customers found the short height of the fertilizer spreader to cause back pain during use.
+Overall, we found that customers appreciated that this fertilizer spreader is lightweight and arrived ready to use.
+They also liked the ample capacity and even coverage that this spreader offered.
+However, a few customers found the short height of the fertilizer spreader to cause back pain during use.
 They also experienced durability issues with the edge guard handle.

 Pros and Cons